Computer history - 1957

 Russell Kirsch in 2007.
 Photo: Jamie Francis for the Oregonian, https://expo.oregonlive.com/erry-2018/05/9e71d5e0cd475/creator_of_worlds_first_digita.html

-Russia launched the first artificial satellite, named Sputnik, on October 4, 1957.
-The satellite is the first space satellite and sends a signal from space that could be heard on Earth.
+Russia launched the first artificial satellite, Sputnik, on October 4, 1957.
+The satellite was the first space satellite and sent a signal from space that could be heard on Earth.

 New computer products and services introduced in 1957

-IBM made FORTRAN (formula translation) scientific programming language available to customers in 1957.
-FORTRAN becomes the most widely used computer language for technical work.
+IBM made FORTRAN (Formula Translation) scientific programming language available to customers in 1957.
+FORTRAN became the most widely used computer language for technical work.

 Casio was established in 1957.

 Digital Equipment Corporation was founded by Kenneth Olsen in 1957.
-The company will later become a major network computer manufacturer.
+The company would later become a major network computer manufacturer.

 Fairchild Semiconductor was founded by Andy Grove, Eugene Kleiner, Gordon Moore, Jerry Sanders, Robert Noyce in 1957.